 A duplex (Doppler) ultrasound scan is a non-invasive, painless test that combines a standard ultrasound scan with a Doppler assessment to create a colour map of your vessels and surrounding anatomy.
-Duplex ultrasound may be used to assess the shape and patency of both veins and arteries throughout the body and is a vital investigation in any vascular surgeon’s armamentarium.
+Duplex ultrasound may be used to assess the shape and patency of both veins and arteries throughout the body, and is a vital investigation for any vascular surgeon.

-If you are undergoing an arterial duplex ultrasound you will be scanned whilst lying on a couch.
-For venous duplex ultrasound scans the individual performing the scan may require you to stand in addition.
-Once you are positioned comfortably lubricating jelly is applied to the region being scanned and a probe attached to the ultrasound machine is placed onto your skin.
+If you are undergoing an arterial duplex ultrasound scan this will take place with you lying on a couch; for venous duplex ultrasound scans the individual performing the scan may also require you to stand.
+Once you are positioned comfortably a special jelly is applied to the region being scanned and a probe attached to the ultrasound machine is placed onto your skin.
 The probe emits ultrasonic sound waves which bounce off structures in your body according to tissue density.
-These echoes are detected by the probe and used to produce a detailed ‘live’ image of the inside of your body which is seen on the monitor.
-We will endeavour to point out areas of interest to our clients as the scan is performed.
+These "echoes" are detected by the probe and used to produce a detailed ‘live’ image of the inside of your body, which is seen on the monitor.

-The scan takes 20-90 minutes but does depend on the area being scanned.
+The scan takes between 20 and 90 minutes but does depend on the area being scanned.
 A scan of the arteries in both legs and abdomen may take up to an hour and half to perform.

-Are there any risks associated with undergoing a Duplex Ultrasound?
+Are there any risks associated with ultrasound scans?